um-grex/grex-docs/content/english/grex/_index.md

 ## Web portals and GUI
 ---

-In addition to the traditional bash mode (connecting via ssh), users have access to:
+In addition to the traditional bash mode (connecting via SSH), users have access to:

 * [OpenOnDemand](/ood): on Grex, it is possible to use OpenOnDemand (OOD for short) to login to Grex and run batch or GUI applications (VNC Desktops, Matlab, Gaussview, Jupyter, ...)